athento/athento-nx-ui/README.md

 ## Select a page in a ContentView ##

-- You can introduce a page index into page-navigator to select your page in a ContentView.
+- You can introduce a page index into page-navigator to select your page in a contentView.

 ## Preview (pdf2htmlEX based) ##